Hello and welcome to the Auvoria Prime review.

 That’s not all.

-In order to get the commissions from recruiting, this member has to sell 3 different packages to either retail customer or recruit at least 3 people.
+In order to get the commissions from recruiting, this member has to sell 3 different packages to either retail customers or recruit at least 3 people.

 Each MLM company has its own ranking system, and Auvoria Prime has 11 different ranks.